charmplusplus/charm/doc/projections/manual.rst

 independent of the time-range desired.

-Each processor has a row of colored bars in the display, different colors indicating different utilization at that time (White representing 100 utilization (100 representing 0 a display of the processor usage of the specific processor at the specific time in the status bar below the graph.
+Each processor has a row of colored bars in the display, different colors indicating different utilization at that time (white representing 100 utilization and black representing idle time).
+The usage of a processor at the specific time is displayed in the status bar below the graph.
 Vertical and horizontal zoom is enabled by two zooming bars to the right and lower of the graph.
 Panning is possible by clicking on any part of the display and dragging the mouse.

-The “by EP colors” radio button provides more detail by replacing the utilization colors with the colors of the most significant entry method execution time in that time-interval on that processor represented by the cells (as illustrated in figure :numref:`overview-ep`).
+The "by EP colors" radio button provides more detail by replacing the utilization colors with the colors of the most significant entry method execution time in that time-interval on that processor represented by the cells (as illustrated in figure :numref:`overview-ep`).